Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Account Object
 The output presented in the result object merely represents a subset of the available data.
 When additional data is required, it can be obtained from the raw dataset.

+#### DefaultScope
+The DefaultScope consists of three entitlements, whereas the **"Defaultscope" entitlement only exists for backward compatibility**.
+This entitlement is merely a combination of the other two: Locations and Teams.
+So, when you grant both entitlements; DefaultScopeTeams and DefaultScopeLocations, the result is the same as the entitlement DefaultScope.
+You can use them both simultaneously, but they will overwrite the previous permissions, resulting in conflicts.

+##### Roles Permissions (myTeams, MyLocations)
+In addition to **DefaultScope**, the same applies to the default scope in role assignments.
+The default scope assignment is also present for backward compatibility.
+Therefore, the recommended practice is to use the specific entitlements **DefaultScopeTeams** and **DefaultScopeLocations**.

+#### Deprecated Code in the connector
+During the changes in the connector in march, some deprecated code was left in place to minimize code changes, making it easier to upgrade the connector in existing implementations.
+However, this has an impact on the connector:
+  - The `AllClients` and `MySelf` logic remains in the Defaultscope logic despite it not being used anymore.
+  - Not all the logging has been updated to reflect the new names of the permissions.
+For example, when granting DefaultScopeTeams, the logging might still return Defaultscope.
+  - The Defaultscope entitlement and the default scope role assignment are only retained to avoid changes in the business rules when updating an existing implementation.

 #### Known Issue
 Known Issue: Unable to remove a Nedap role from the Data Storage after it has been deleted in Nedap.
 [Known Issue: Remove Nedap Role DataStorage](https://forum.helloid.com/forum/helloid-connectors/general/4988-known-issue-a-removed-nedap-role-saved-in-the-helloid-datastroage)
 ### Provisioning